inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 leave that query running beside the sentence query.
 "Change anyway" aborts the active query, clears the existing sentences and applies the edit.
 "Keep sentences", Escape and the dialog's ✕ all drop the edit and leave the query and the sentences as is.
 Word prediction reports nothing and runs no query of its own while the question is on screen.
+Keeping the sentences leaves the suggestion row exactly as it was -- the same words, no status line, and no new query -- because the message never changed.

 If a recalled sentence is shown on the screen with an error message from a failed request, it counts as a displayed sentence.
 But when there is no sentence on screen, for example, when an error occurred, or the user